jrjh600/git-essential-training-5988161/Example02.md

-Text required for pull from git
+Text required for pull from git!